Mary, Mary, Quite Contrary

 Queen Mary I

 This nursery rhyme has several different interpretations.
 The most widespread explanation connects it with queen Mary I (1516-1558), who executed Protestants, filling cemeteries—called the “garden” in the rhyme.
-“Silver bells” and “cockle shells” are told to be instruments of torture, and “pretty maids” supposed to be guillotines.
+“Silver bells” and “cockle shells” are said to be instruments of torture, and “pretty maids” are supposed to be guillotines.

 There is, however, a problem with this explanation.
 The version published in the year 1744 does not have “pretty maids”, and Mary is called a “mistress”: